 However, in games like Fortnite, there are a limited amount of tools that you can use to train your aim which is why it is very popular for pro players to use aim trainers.
 When Kovaak 2.0 first came out it was widely used by a lot of the Fortnite community because players wanted to get an edge over each other.

-Valorant is another game which aim trainers are very popular among professional players.
+Valorant is another game in which aim trainers are very popular among professional players.

 A lot of these professional players only use Aimlab for example to train their aim and nothing else within the game.